Joseph Matthew Blanton

-After taking most of the year off, he changed his mind and in February of 2015, signed a minor league deal with the Kansas City Royals.
-He started the season in the minors, but made it to Kansas City by mid-May, where he was used as a swingman, alongside another veteran, Chris Young who was used in a similar fashion, taking an occasional turn in the starting rotation and helping out in the bullpen when not required to start, On July 19th, he picked up the first save of his career in his 278th major league game, when he relieved Danny Duffy after he had given up a solo homer to Tyler Saladino in the 9th inning to lose a shutout bid against the Chicago White.
-Blanton then recorded the final three outs to close out the 4-1 win that put the Royals 20 games above .500 at that point.
-However, when the Royals landed Johnny Cueto in a deal at the trading deadline, it made Joe supernumerary, but he found another good home when on July 29th he was sold to the Pittsburgh Pirates.
+After taking most of the year off, he changed his mind and, in February 2015, signed a minor league deal with the Kansas City Royals.
+He started the season in the minors, but made it to Kansas City by mid-May, where he was used as a swingman alongside another veteran, Chris Young, taking an occasional turn in the starting rotation and helping out in the bullpen when not required to start, On July 19th, he picked up the first save of his career in his 278th major league game when he relieved Danny Duffy after he had given up a solo homer to Tyler Saladino in the 9th inning to lose a shutout bid against the ChiSox.
+Blanton recorded the final three outs to close out the 4-1 win that put the Royals 20 games above .500 at that point.
+When the Royals landed Johnny Cueto in a deal at the trading deadline, it made Joe supernumerary, but he found another good home when he was sold to the Pittsburgh Pirates on July 29.
 He was 2-2, 3.89 in 15 games in his time with Kansas City, then was even better in Pittsburgh, with a record of 5-0, 1.57 in 21 games, all in relief.

 - 15 Wins Seasons: 1 (2006)